SAP/jenkins-library/documentation/docs/scenarios/CAP_Scenario.md

-# Build and Deploy Applications with Jenkins and the SAP Cloud Platform Application Programming Model
+# Build and Deploy Applications with Jenkins and the SAP Cloud Application Programming Model

-Set up a basic continuous delivery process for developing applications according to the SAP Cloud Platform Application Programming Model.
+Set up a basic continuous delivery process for developing applications according to the SAP Cloud Application Programming Model.

 ## Prerequisites